thomasa88/ThreadKeeper/README.md

 ## Changelog

+* v 1.2.3
+  * Handle both old and new Mac Fusion thread directory.
 * v 1.2.2
   * Fix for new Fusion deploy folder on Mac.
 Contributed by ACIDHAM.
 * v 1.2.1